Napoleon's exile to St. Helena: The final journey

 Saint Helena is a volcanic island situated 1,900 km west of the African mainland in the South Atlantic Ocean.
-With a population of approximately 5,000 to 6,000, the island has only three access points to the sea.
+With a population of approximately 5,000 to 6,000, (Note: During Napoleon's exile, the island's population experienced a significant increase, reaching twice its original size.
+The Saint Helena garrison also underwent fluctuations, with numbers ranging between 1,500 and 2,000 men across different periods.) the island has only three access points to the sea.
 Its isolation and the steep black cliffs, which range from 200 to 300 meters in height, made it an easily monitorable and defensible location.
 The island was under the possession of the British East India Company rather than the British state, which had to lease it for this purpose.
 (Note: "A provisional transfer agreement was hastily concluded on July 26, 1815, between the Company and the London government.
 While the former retained the island’s 'commercial' management, its civil and military administration was transferred to the latter.")

 On October 15, 1815, the Northumberland was anchored off Saint Helena.
 On the following day, Napoleon disembarked.
 Those in attendance included the Grand Marshal of the Palace, Henri Gratien Bertrand, and his wife Fanny; General Gourgaud; Emmanuel de Las Cases; General de Montholon and his wife Albine; Louis-Étienne Saint-Denis, also known as the Mameluke Ali; his maître d'hôtel Jean Baptiste Cipriani; his valet Marchand; and his usher Jean-Noël Santini.
 On October 17, Napoleon took temporary residence at The Briars Pavilion, hosted by the Balcombe family, while awaiting the preparation of his permanent detention site at Longwood, which would take seven weeks.
-Longwood, situated on a plateau, allowed for easier surveillance but was constantly exposed to trade winds, often shrouded in fog and humidity, with sudden alternations between heavy rain and scorching sun.
+Longwood, situated on a plateau, allowed for easier surveillance but was constantly exposed to the ocean trade winds, often shrouded in fog and humidity, with sudden alternations between heavy rain and scorching sun.
 On December 10, 1815, Napoleon finally settled into his final residence under the supervision of the provisional governor, Admiral Cockburn.